 An ode to Tomas Repka at West Ham: The angriest footballer in history

 Anger is one of life’s most misunderstood emotions.

 We often describe someone as ‘angry’ when ‘frustrated’, ‘irritated’ or ‘annoyed’ would be more appropriate.
 Most of us feel angry only occasionally, the rarity enhancing the intensity of which we experience the descending of the red mist.

-Tomas Repka lived in a permanent state of anger.
+Yet for Tomas Repka the state of anger was permanent.
 Despite playing in Serie A and the Premier League and enjoying a seven-year international career with the Czech Republic, Repka was notorious for his furious outbursts that made Roy Keane appear kitten-like by comparison.

 With more loose screws than an entire B&Q outlet, the defender lived his life just as intensely off the field.
-Scientists estimate that Repka has only experienced a handful of quiet nights in throughout his entire existence.
+Scientists estimate that Repka has only experienced a handful of quiet nights throughout his entire existence.

 Making his name during the dissolution of Czechoslovakia in the 1990s, Repka was noted for his prodigious heading ability and crunching tackles.
 Already known for wearing his heart on his sleeve, he missed the Czech Republic’s run to the Euro 96 final after receiving a two-match ban for being sent off before the tournament.

 This full-bodied commitment caught the eye of Fiorentina.
-Moving to Tuscany in 1998, Repka joined the likes of Francesco Toldo, Manuel Rui Costa, Gabriel Batistuta and Nuno Gomes during arguably the club’s most evocative era.
+Moving to Tuscany in 1998, Repka joined the likes of Francesco Toldo, Manuel Rui Costa, Gabriel Batistuta and Nuno Gomes during what was arguably the club’s most evocative era.

 Repka proved to be the salt in a delicious stew during his spell in Italy.
 Sent off six times across three seasons with Fiorentina, Repka cemented his reputation for hot-headedness.
 Any man prepared to square up to Pierluigi Collina deserves our utmost respect for sheer reckless naivety.